melth99/Cocktail-Chatbot/README.md

 ## Usage
 - Type your messages in the chat interface
-- Press Ctrl+C to exit the application
+- Press Ctrl+C to exit the application # Cocktail-Chatbot